 Ph.D. , Oregon State University, 2005

-He is particularly interested in cow-calf production systems that will result in value-added beef carcasses.
-Early weaning of calves may be a low-cost sustainable system that will reduce cow maintenance costs as well as improving cow performance and carcass quality of offspring.
+John began work at K-State Research and Extension's Agricultural Research Center in Hays in 2005 as the Beef Cattle Scientist.
+He is particularly interested in cow-calf production systems that will reduce production costs and result in value-added beef carcasses.
+Early weaning of calves may be a low-cost sustainable system that will reduce cow maintenance costs, increase the pounds of beef raised per grazed acre, as well as improving cow performance and carcass quality of offspring.